PleoSoft/peltas-community/README.md

 Cherry picking Alfresco nodes
 --
 Peltas implements an evaluator engine, where each Alfresco node can be tested in order to be processed by Peltas or not taken into consideration, this is done by configuring an evaluator.
-An evaluator could be configured with node content type, action type or aspects/metadata and all of thoe could be combined
+An evaluator could be configured with node content type, action type or aspects/metadata and all of those could be combined

 	peltas.handler.documentupdated.evaluator=/alfresco-workspace/transaction/action=NODE-UPDATED|/alfresco-workspace/transaction/type=cm:content